 Next, either type or copy-paste in the text that you’d like to analyze.
 As soon as you drop in your text, Hemingway will analyze it.

 Step 2.
 Look at Hemingway’s grade level analysis

 Look first at Hemingway’s overall rating of your text.
-The image to the right says the sample below is written at a grade 17 level.
+The image below says the sample below is written at a grade 17 level.
 You may think, “Great!
 My clients are sophisticated, so aiming at a graduate-school level is fine.”
 Think again.
 Grade level measures how hard you’re making your reader work.
 Do you want your readers to struggle or to easily absorb your message?

 Your grade level gives you a “big picture” indication of how hard you should work to simplify your writing.

 Step 3.
 Review Hemingway’s assessment of your sentence length